hoplon/javelin/README.md

 **Input cells** contain values that are updated explicitly using `reset!` or `swap!`. **Formula cells** contain values that are recomputed by Javelin whenever the values in the cells referenced in the formula expression are changed.
-Note that formula cells are read-only&mdash;_attempts to update a formula cell directly via `swap!` or `reset!` will cause an error_.
+Note that **formula cells are read-only**&mdash;attempts to update a formula cell directly via `swap!` or `reset!` will cause an error.

 The `cell` macro creates input cells, and the `cell=` macro creates formula cells.